hnguyenpham23/Toxic-Waste-Release-Sites/README.md

 ## Key Findings

 #### Geographical Distribution of Superfund Sites:
-The majority of Superfund sites within Santa Clara County are strategically situated in close proximity to significant landmarks such as the San Jose Airport and along the bay edge.
+The majority of Superfund sites within Santa Clara County are strategically situated in close proximity to the San Jose Airport as well as along the major transportation corridor, Highway 101.
 This spatial concentration suggests a potential correlation between industrial activity or historical land use and the presence of hazardous waste sites.

 #### Stability in Property Values:
 Over the period from 2012 to 2022, the median property values across Santa Clara County have exhibited a consistent trend, showing no significant deviation.
 This stability suggests that despite the presence of Superfund sites, broader economic factors and other local dynamics might have a more dominant influence on property values in the region.